Breaking through the circle of child labour

 This is a merciless circle: parents have no school education; they want to survive and they need every Rupee.
 However, in the short term, reading, writing and doing the maths do not bring in any money.
 As a result, children have to work to help the family to make ends meet.
 At the same time, reading, writing and doing the maths would be a way out as these skills provide young adults with good opportunities on the Indian labour market and a chance to escape from the life of a day labourer.

-wortundtat runs a school near the stone quarries of Yeleswaram, where children of the quarry workers are taught.
-Some of the older pupils have worked in the stone quarry in the past.
-Today they are embarking on their education or take up a university course.
+wortundtat runs a school near the stone quarries of Yeleswaram, where children of the quarry workers and children of residents of the small town are taught.
 Godparents from Europe fund their school education; sponsorships are not allocated to one single child but to a place in a certain class.
 Once a year, godparents or sponsors receive a photo of the class they support.

 Why we do it this way?